 - Make your design mobile-friendly.

-1) Keep colors simple and consistent.
+2. Keep the colors simple and consistent.

-Branding is most effective when it’s consistent -- and that includes your email signature.
+Branding is most effective when it’s consistent — and that includes your email signature.
 Adding color to your email signature is a nice touch that'll help it stand out from the rest of your email.
 But if you do choose to use color, be sure to stick to one or two in addition to dark text.

-2) Use design hierachy.
+3. Use design hierarchy.

 Good design is all about presenting your information in an easily digestible manner.
 Because your email signature is likely more a list of information than it is a compelling story, you'll want to use hierarchy to direct readers' eyes to what they should be reading first.

-5) Make links trackable.
+4. Make links trackable.

 So you put a few links in your email signature, including your CTA and your social media icons.
 But is anyone actually clicking on them?

-To figure out whether the links in your signature are actually attracting clicks and making an impact, you'll want to make those links trackable -- just like you would any other link in your emails.
+To figure out whether the links in your signature are actually attracting clicks and making an impact, you'll want to make those links trackable — just like you would any other link in your emails.

-6) Use space dividers.
+5. Use space dividers.

 Although you never want to jam-pack your email signature for too much information, there are ways to fit a lot of text into a compact area like this one without compromising design.